Best smart bulbs for your connected home

 We’ve tested just about every color and white LED smart bulb on the market.
 You’ll find links to all of our reviews at the bottom of the page, and we’ll update this story as new models are introduced.
 You’ll find our top picks next, followed by a discussion of the features you should look for in LED smart bulbs.

 Best color LED smart bulb

 Philips was one of the first players in this market, and the company’s experience shows.
 Its Hue color ambiance bulbs haven’t changed much since their introduction in late 2012, but the new bulbs last a lot longer and the company continues to add new shapes, sizes, and accessories to its lineup.
 The Hue app has also improved significantly, and Hue bulbs are available in a broad range of form factors, including BR30, PAR, GU10, and A19 in addition to stand-alone devices like the Philips Hue Phoenix.
 Note: The price shown above is for a three-bulb starter kit that includes the required Philips Hue Bridge.
 Additional bulbs cost $59.99 each.

-Yes, we did award the LIFX Color 1000 a higher score than the Philips Hue.
+Yes, we did award the LIFX 19 a higher score than the Philips Hue.
 Philips earned its “best” nod by virtue of the Hue system’s broad collection of styles and its numerous compatible accessories.
-If you just want color A19 (or BR30) bulbs, LIFX has the better product.
-This is especially true if you’re installing them in canister lamps, because they’re the brightest bulbs in this roundup.
-We also like the LIFX+ color LED smart bulb, which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers even more diversity.
+LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers even more diversity.